February 23, 2021

 What Everyone In Conroe Ought To Know About Ticks & Lyme Disease

 There are many dangerous bugs on the planet.
-Some of the ones with the most heinous reputations are those that absorb blood from humans and animals.
+Some of the ones with the most heinous reputations are those that suck blood from humans and animals.
 For one, these types usually aren’t overt.
-They can pinch your skin and swallow your fluid without you being aware.
-For two, their munching often leads to furiously itchy red bumps, lesions, or inflammation.
-Last, but not least, these biting pests can transmit diseases as they go between hosts.
+They can pinch your skin and feed on your blood without you being aware.
+For two, their bites often leads to furiously itchy red bumps, lesions, or inflammation.
+Last, but not least, these biting pests can transmit diseases as they travel between hosts.
 The results can be deadly.

-Ticks are notorious for drinking blood and spreading illnesses in the process; notably Lyme disease.
-Conroe home and business owners need to be knowledgeable about local species, so they can manage and protect their properties sufficiently.
-Additionally, you can discover what Bill Clark Pest Control can do to assist you.
+Ticks are notorious for drinking blood and spreading illnesses in the process, notably Lyme disease.
+Home and business owners in the Conroe area need to be knowledgeable about their local tick species, so they can manage and protect their properties sufficiently.
+Additionally, you can discover what Bill Clark Pest Control can do to assist you with your tick problem.

-Deer and American dog ticks are frequent in the region.
+Deer ticks and American dog ticks are frequent in our region.
 Deer ticks range a little in size, from 0.14 to 0.20 of an inch long.
-At maximum, the females can bloat to 0.39 of an inch when they’re packed with blood.
-Their eight legs are dark, which is why they’re sometimes referred to as “black-legged ticks.”
-You’ll often find these red-brown or brown critters hanging around deer and other livestock, hence their name.
-However, they’re just as likely to feed on humans and domestic animals.
+At maximum, the females can bloat to 0.39 of an inch when packed with blood.
+Their eight legs are dark, which is why they are sometimes referred to as “black-legged ticks.”
+You’ll often find these reddish-brown to brown colored parasites hanging around deer and other livestock, hence their name.
+However, they’re just as likely to feed on humans and domestic animals like cats and dogs.
 While deer ticks don’t directly cause Lyme disease, they are carriers of the bacterium tied to the condition.
-Not every bite by them will end in Lyme disease.
+Not every bite by them will end in Lyme disease, however.

 - Where They Live: Ticks dwell in grassy pastures and woodlands that are humid.
 Plots that have lots of shade and are riddled with animal life will be covered with these pests.
 If you’re strolling or hiking in such a space, be watchful.
 In seconds, these bugs can burrow into your skin or that of your pet.
 Also, keep a close eye out if you are out in the yard.

-- What Illnesses They Disperse: You probably won’t realize if you have been bitten by a tick.
+- What Illnesses They Spread: You probably won’t realize if you have been bitten by a tick.
 It won’t be painful.
 There will just be a red bump on your skin.
-Seek immediate medical attention if you begint to feel unwell.
+Seek immediate medical attention if you begin to feel unwell.
 Important symptoms are fever, nausea, breathing difficulties, headache, and weakness.
-Ticks can trigger the Heartland virus, ehrlichiosis, tularemia, and other potentially fatal conditions.
+Ticks can trigger the Heartland virus, ehrlichiosis, tularemia, and other serious and potentially fatal conditions.

-The professionals at Bill Clark Pest Control are trained to identify ticks and their habitats and offer preventative plans to control them.
+The professionals at Bill Clark Pest Control are trained to identify ticks and their habitats and offer preventative pest control plans in Conroe to control them.
 Call us today!